saisuryakat/saisuryakat.github.io/_posts/2023-01-15-learn-tamil-through-telugu.md

 ## Sentence formation

-For Telugu people, there isn't much to learn in sentence formation as the way of expression is almost identical between Telugu and Tamil.<br>
+For Telugu people, there is not much to learn in sentence formation as the way of expression is almost identical between Telugu and Tamil.<br>
-Just think of a sentence in Telugu and swap the Telugu words with the above Tamil words, that's all.
+Just think of a sentence in Telugu and swap the Telugu words with the above Tamil words, that is all.

 ### Examples